-2.2.2 The regulatory and legal dimension
+2.2.2.
+The regulatory and legal dimension

 The regulatory and legal dimension covers a plethora of norm-setting/providing instruments (both domestic and EU level), ranging from administrative decrees/orders, court decisions, contractual commitments, intra-institutional rules.
 Among those, the most significant EU legislation are the General Data Protection Regulation, the e-Privacy Directive; rules on competition law; Public Sector Information Directives (including the 2019 Open Data and Public Sector Information Directive); Regulation on the free flow of non-personal data; Legislation concerning digital platforms and/or intermediaries (e-Commerce Directive, Platform-to-Business Regulation and the recent Digital Services Act Package).
-The proposals for a DGA38 and the DA (which will be analysed in section 4.2) are the most prominent regulatory instruments that make up the essential pillars of the emerging EU data governance regime.
+The DGA37 and the DA are the most prominent regulatory instruments that make up the essential pillars of the emerging EU data governance regime.

-2.2.3 The technological dimension
+2.2.3.
+The contractual dimension